 - Secondary Traumatic Stress.
 Refers to the emotional duress which results when an individual hears about the first-hand trauma experiences of another.

 - Trauma.
 Refers to experiences that can cause intense physical and psychological stress reactions.
-It can refer to a single event, multiple events, or a set of circumstances experienced by an individual as physically and emotionally harmful or threatening and that can have lasting adverse effects on the individual’s physical, social, emotional, or spiritual well-being.
+It can refer to a single event, multiple events, or a set of circumstances experienced by an individual as physically and emotionally harmful or threatening.
+It can also have lasting adverse effects on the individual’s physical, social, emotional, or spiritual well-being.

 - Trauma-Informed Care.
-Trauma-informed care is an evidence-based service-delivery model that ensures dignity, peer support, and cultural competency and which promotes safety, collaboration, trust and empowerment to individuals.
-Trauma-informed care is a strengths-based service delivery approach that is grounded in an understanding of and responsiveness to the impact of trauma, that emphasizes physical, psychological, and emotional safety for both providers and survivors, and that creates opportunities for survivors to rebuild a sense of control and empowerment by:
+Trauma-Informed Care is an evidence-based service-delivery model that ensures dignity, peer support, and cultural competency and promotes safety, collaboration, trust, and empowerment to individuals.
+Trauma-Informed Care is a strengths-based service delivery approach grounded in an understanding of and responsiveness to the impact of trauma that emphasizes physical, psychological, and emotional safety for both providers and patients.
+It creates opportunities for patients to rebuild a sense of control and empowerment by:

-- using Universal Precautions by treating all individuals as if they have trauma;
+- using universal precautions by treating all individuals as if they may have experienced trauma;

 - realizing the prevalence of trauma;